 In the morning we leave Grado and head up towards San Juan de Villapañada, which was the scene of a major battle during the Peninsular War.
 After passing San Juan de Villapañada, we have a steep climb into Cordillera Cantabrica followed by a descent to Santa Eulalia de Dóriga, a semi-ruined monastery which was founded in 1024 in Cornellana.
 This part of the trail meanders through some pretty hamlets with medieval remnants, winding lanes, and the popular salmon rich waters of the Nonaya River.
 Finally, we arrive in Salas which is one of the best -preserved medieval village in Asturias, showcasing marble stoned pathways, a medieval tower, the palace of Valdés Salas, and the Colegiata de Santa María la Mayor.

 Day 3: Salas -Tineo (20km)

 From Salas we climb through the rainforest: surrounded by trees and ferns, the sounds of water rushing below, and a gorgeous mountain range in the distance.
 The climb levels out into a flat walk and finally we reach the village of La Espina.
 The church of Cristo de los Afligidos marks your arrival at La Pereda, with a wonderful mill and plenty of small villages that make a picturesque postcard.
-We stay in Tineo in a renovated 16th century building, which is an excellent example of Asturian Renaissance architecture.
-Around town you can see views of the valley from the main plaza or visit the parish church of San Pedro.
-But for those with sore feet or in need of pampering, you can make use of the sauna and steam room in our accommodation.
+We stay in Tineo around town you can see views of the valley from the main plaza or visit the parish church of San Pedro.

 Day 4: Tineo – Campiello (13,9km)